Wences1024/HandiTalkie/README.md

 #### Description

-Amazing proyect that combines machine learning, Raspberry Pi, and more!!!.
-This project is A sign language interpreter that uses machine learning in a Raspberry Pi to capture hand gestures through a camera and convert them into speech.
+HandiTalkie is an innovative project that combines machine learning, Raspberry Pi, and embedded systems to create a sign language interpreter.
+Using a camera, the system captures hand gestures, predicts corresponding alphabet letters, and converts them into speech.

 ## Building process
-First it is necessary to create the model that the raspberry will use to predict any character from the alphabet.
-This task can be done on a normal windows computer.
+To get started, you first need to create the machine learning model that will be used by the Raspberry Pi to predict hand gestures.
+This process is done on a computer (e.g., Windows).

 ### Dependencies
-Before running any script to create the model, the dependencies needed are:

-Some basic Git commands are:
+Install the following Python libraries before running any scripts:

 ```
-pip install mediapipe
-pip install opencv-python
-pip install elevenlabs
-pip install scikit-learn
+pip install mediapipe opencv-python elevenlabs scikit-learn
 ```

-`mediapipe` is for hand gesture recognition, `opencv-python` for computer vision tasks, `elevenlabs` for audio control (text-to-chat), and`scikit-learn` for training the hand gesture model.
-All the nessary scripts are located in the `Classifier_files` folder.

-To make the model that predicts the sign languge, first the pictures of the hands need to be collected.
-The more pictures are analized the better.
-For this project, 500 pictures of each sing-language letter were taken from the hand.
-To do this, the run the script `1_collect_imgs.py`.
-As a suggestion, you can create a virtual environment for this part; just type on a terminal in your main folder:
+- `mediapipe` : Hand gesture recognition.
+- `opencv-python`: Computer vision tasks.
+- `elevenlabs`: Text-to-speech conversion.
+- `scikit-learn`: Model training.

+The necessary scripts are in the `Classifier_files` folder.

+### Steps to Create the Model
+1. Collect Hand Gesture Images
+Run `1_collect_imgs.py` script to capture images of hand gestures.
+It is recommended to collect at least 500 images per sign language letter for better accuracy.

+*Optional:* Use a virtual environment to isolate dependencies:

 ```
 python -m venv name_of_the_enviroment

-Example:
+#Example:
 python -m venv venv

-Access the enviroment:
+#Access the enviroment:
 source venv/Scripts/activate
 ```

-After the images are collected, the information extraction regarding key-points on the hand is the next target.
-The script `2_create_dataset.py`.
-That file will output a `data_for_training.pickle` file.
+2. Extract Key Points

+Use the `2_create_dataset.py` script to extract hand key points and generate the `data_for_training.pickle` file.

+3. Train the Model

-Once the data has been extracted, the model is created with the script `3_train_classifier.py`.
-This script will output `model_for_training.p` file, which is the one that is going to be used to predict the words from the alphabet and make words!
+Train the model by running the `3_train_classifier.py` script.
+This outputs the `model_for_training.p` file, which is used for predictions.

+4. Test the Model (Optional)

-#### Testing the model
+Test the trained model using `4_test_model.py`.

-As an extra, the recently created model can be tested with the file `4_test_model.py`
+Example output:

 ![Random Forest model Test](/Media_files/image1.png)

 ## Audio HAT

-For this to be a more complete proyect, the main idea was to create a whole embedded system, that is why a PCB customized was design.
-The schematich used to was primarlay compound of an audio amplifier [LM386](https://www.ti.com/lit/ds/symlink/lm386.pdf) (5V Class A-B audio amplifier).
-Additionally, some LEDs and push bottons were allocated in the PCB to add extra functionalities, as well as an audio jack 3.5mm femal, and a USB type-C port for power input.
-The schematic was designed on the free CAD software, from the PCB manufacturer JLCPCB, [EasyEDA](https://easyeda.com/).
+To enhance the project, a custom multi-layer PCB was designed to create an embedded system.
+The PCB includes:

+- Class A-B Audio amplifier ([LM386](https://www.ti.com/lit/ds/symlink/lm386.pdf)).

+- LEDs and push buttons for additional functionalities.

+- A 3.5mm audio jack and USB-C port for power input.

+- Dedicated layers for power and signals

+The schematic was created using [EasyEDA](https://easyeda.com/).

+#### Schematic

 ![Schematic for the Audio HAT](/Media_files/image2.png)

-After routing and placing all the componentes, the final layout ended like this:
+#### PCB Layout

 ![PCB layout](/Media_files/image3.png)